Updated February 18, 2023

 All content creators and authors want their work to be shared.
-But, when you take too much information and content from them, it can become a problem for you and for the original author.
-Especially if you take credit for someone else’s work, or don’t credit them properly.
-Here are the basic rules, as I see it, you need to follow.
+But taking too much information and content from them can become a problem for you and the original author.
+This sharing is especially true if you take credit for someone else’s work or don’t credit them appropriately.
+Here are the basic rules, as I see them, you need to follow.

-1. You will learn my 4 basic rules for sharing another author’s content.
+1. You will learn my four basic rules for sharing another author’s content.

-2. You will learn why linking to another author, or providing backlinks, in imperative.
+2. You will learn why linking to another author or providing backlinks is imperative.

-3. You will learn some of the fundamental ways that you shouldn’t be claiming the work of others as your own.
+3. You will learn some of the fundamental ways you should not be claiming the work of others as your own.

-So, I’ve made a list of some of the ways that my own content is taken and used without giving me any credit, or not the proper credit, for my work.
+I’ve made a list of some ways that my content is taken and used without giving me any credit, or not the proper credit, for my work.
 Many of these offenders don’t even include a backlink to my website.
-I’m sure that many of you have had these same things happen to you too.
+I’m sure many of you have had these same things happen to you, too.